 Python-Powered Frequency Activity Logger

-As anyone who visits this website can tell you, I’m inexplicably drawn toward inventing new ways of using Python (often in conjunction with MatPlotLib) to graphically visualize data in new ways.
-When I found out a fellow ham in Orlando was using his computer to stream (and serve recorded streams of) a popular local repeater frequency over the internet.
-I got excited because of the potential for generating [quasi-useful, and at least interesting] data from the existing setup.
-Since this guy already has his radio connected to his PC’s microphone jack, I figured I could write a Python app. to check the microphone input to determine if anyone is using the frequency.
+__I’m often drawn toward projects involving data analysis with Python. __When I found out a fellow ham in Orlando was using his computer to stream a popular local repeater frequency over the internet I got excited because of the potential for generating data from the setup.
+Since this guy already has his radio connected to his PC’s microphone jack, I figured I could write a Python app to check the microphone input to determine if anyone is using the frequency.
 By recording when people start and stop talking, I can create a log of frequency activity.
 Later I can write software to visualize this data.
 I’ll talk about that in a later post.
 For now, here’s how I used Python and a Linux box (Ubuntu, with the python-alsaaudio package installed) to generate such logs.

 We can visualize this data using some more simple Python code.
 Long term it would be useful to visualize frequency activity similarly to how I graphed computer usage at work over the last year but for now since I don’t have any large amount of data to work with.
 I’ll just write cote to visualize a QSO (conversation) with respect to time.
 It should be self-explanatory.
 This data came from data points displayed in the video (provided at the end of this post too).